ropensci/dataaimsr/docs/index.md

 Detailed Example
 ----------------

 A more detailed example of the R package usage can be seen on the [detailed example](detailed-example.nb.html) page.
-This is an [R Studio](https://www.rstudio.com/) Notebook and can be used interactively from *R Studio*.  __Note that you need to have an AIMS DataPlatform API Key available to run this detailed example.__
+This is an [R Studio](https://www.rstudio.com/) Notebook and can be used interactively from *R Studio*.  __Note that you need to have an AIMS Data Platform API Key available to run this detailed example.__

-Usage of AIMS DataPlatform API Key
+Usage of AIMS Data Platform API Key
 ----------------------------------

-__AIMS DataPlatform__ requires an API Key for requests, this can be passed to each function as an additional `apiKey='XXXX'` argument, however it is preferred that API Keys are not stored in code.
+__AIMS Data Platform__ requires an API Key for requests, this can be passed to each function as an additional `apiKey='XXXX'` argument, however it is preferred that API Keys are not stored in code.

 If the environment variable `AIMS_DATA_PLATFORM_API_KEY` is stored in the user's `.Renviron` file then that will be loaded and used automatically.
 In that case the users `.Renviron` file might look like: